The social model of disability – what really disables people

-More recently, Britain and most European countries have been following a “Social Model” of disability.
+For the last 20 years or so, Britain and most European countries have been following the social model of disability.
 The social model points out that our whole society is constructed for people without physical, sensory, cognitive or learning impairments.
-Disability is caused by unnecessary barriers which prevent a person with an impairment from living freely and independently.
-A person with an impairment is disabled not by their impairment but by the barriers placed in their way.
+It is the barriers placed in the path of people with impairments that really disable them, not the impairment they have.

 The three main social barriers which disable people with impairments are: